Why you’ll love this recipe:

 - Bake for 13-15 minutes, or until the meatballs are fully cooked.

-- To make cream sauce, in a large skillet (I used 12-inch skillet), cook chopped bacon over medium high heat until nice and crispy, 8 minutes.
+- In a large skillet (I used 12-inch skillet), cook chopped bacon over medium high heat until nice and crispy, 8 minutes.2 strips of bacon

 - Remove bacon bits onto a plate, lined with a paper towel.
 Drain bacon fat, leaving about 1 tablespoon.

 - Reduce heat to medium and add minced shallot into the skillet.
-Cook until nice and soft, about 2 minutes, stirring occasionally.
+Cook until nice and soft, about 2 minutes, stirring occasionally.1 medium shallot

-- Stir in garlic and cook until fragrant.
+- Stir in garlic and cook until fragrant.3 garlic cloves

 - Pour in chicken broth and bring it to a boil over high heat, scraping the pan to deglaze.
-Continue to boil until reduced to by half, 8-10 minutes.
+Continue to boil until reduced to by half, 8-10 minutes.1 ½ cups chicken broth

 - Reduce the heat to medium low.
-Add cream and lemon juice and simmer gently for 2-3 minutes.
+Add cream and lemon juice and simmer gently for 2-3 minutes.½ cup heavy whipping cream, 1 teaspoon lemon juice or white vinegar

 - Stir in chicken meatballs and bacon bits and cook for another 2 minutes, stirring occasionally.